Cosmoglobe/zodipy/README.md

 ```
 ![plot](imgs/zodi_planck.png)

+It is possible to return the Zodiacal emission component-wise by setting the
+keyword `return_comps` in the `get_emission` function to True.

 ## Masked observations
 We can specify the angle between the observer and the Sun
 for which all pixels are masked out.
 This is done in the `get_emission` function